kapouer/matchdom/README.md

 The place parameter may be a custom filter name called *after* the iterated range has been merged:

-- value is iterated item,
+- value is iterated item, additional parameters are passed
 - ctx.src.node is the insertion cursor (an empty text node) in ctx.src.root
 - ctx.dest.root the fragment containing the merged range
 - ctx.dest.node the current node in the fragment.